Mongolia under Qing rule: Governance

 By the end of the eighteenth century, Mongolian nomadism had significantly decayed.
 The old days of nomad power and independence were gone.
 Apart from China's industrial and technical advantage over the steppe, three main factors combined to reinforce the decline of the Mongol's once-glorious military power and the decay of the nomadic economy.
 The first was the administrative unit of the banners, which the Qing rulers employed to divide the Mongols and sever their traditional lines of tribal authority; no prince could expand and acquire predominant power, and each of the separate banners was directly responsible to the Qing administration.
 If a banner prince made trouble, the Qing government had the power to dismiss him immediately without worrying about his lineage.
 The second important factor in the taming of the once powerful Mongols was the "Yellow Hat" school of the Tibetan Buddhism.
 The monasteries and lamas under the authority of the reincarnating lama resident in the capital Beijing were exempt from taxes and services and enjoyed many privileges.
 The Qing government wanted to tie the Mongols to the empire and it was Qing policy to fuse Tibetan Buddhism with Chinese religious ideas insofar as Mongolian sentiment would allow.
-For example, the Chinese god of war, the Guandi, was now equated with a figure which had long been identified with the Tibetan and Mongolian folk hero Geser Khan.
+For example, the widely respected Shu Han General known for his loyalty during the Three Kingdom period [220 A.D. to 280 A.D.]
+Guan Yu, the Guandi, was equated with a figure which had long been identified with the Tibetan and Mongolian folk hero Geser Khan.
 While the Mongolian population was shrinking, the number of monasteries was growing.
 In both Inner and Outer Mongolia, about half of the male population became monks, which was even higher than Tibet where only about one third of male population were monks.
 The third factor in Mongolia's social and economic decline was an outgrowth of the previous factor.
 The building of monasteries had open Mongolia to the penetration of Chinese trade.
 Previously Mongolia had little internal trade other than non-market exchanges on a relatively limited scale, and there was no Mongolian merchant class.
 The monasteries greatly aided the Han Chinese merchants to establish their commercial control throughout Mongolia and provided them with direct access to the steppe.
 While the Han merchants frequently provoked the anger of the monasteries and the laity for several reasons, the net effect of the monasteries' role was support for Chinese trade.
 Nevertheless, the empire did make various attempts to restrict the activities of these Han merchants such as the implementation of annual licensing, because it had been the Qing policy to keep the Mongols as a military reservoir, and it was considered that the Han Chinese trade penetration would undermine this objective, although in many cases such attempts had little effects.